agazmararian/agazmararian.github.io/ra_onboarding.md

 ## Hours

-This role should take about 10-20 hours a week.
 Don't work more than 30 hours in a week.

 Create a Google spreadsheet to track your hours and share it with agazmararian [at] gmail [dot] com.